Azure/azure-quickstart-templates/quickstarts/microsoft.sqlvirtualmachine/sql-vm-aglistener-setup/README.md

 ---
 description: Deploy SQL AvailabilityGroup listener on existing Always ON setup.
-This creates Listener on an existing SQL Availability Group, sets up corresponding load balancer rules and probe ports on Azure Load balancer to get the listener connections working.
+This creates Listener on an existing SQL Server availability group, sets up corresponding load balancer rules and probe ports on Azure Load balancer to get the listener connections working.
 page_type: sample
 products:
 - azure